twpayne/chezmoi/docs/FAQ.md

 requires the permissions to be preserved and handled by the underlying version control system and filesystem. chezmoi provides first-class support for Windows, where the `executable_` and `private_` attributes have no direct equivalents and symbolic links are not always permitted.
-Some version control systems do not preserve file permissions or handle symbolic links.
 By using regular files and directories, chezmoi avoids variations in the operating system, version control system, and filesystem making it both more robust and more portable.

 chezmoi uses a 1:1 mapping between entries in the source state and entries in the target state.
 This mapping is bi-directional and unambiguous.